OWGreg/OpenWealth_Customer_API_V3/Cases_and_Journey.md

   I want to allow the upload of documents linked to the address change request
   so that the bank can validate the change in line with internal policies.

-- As a PMS system,
-  I want to handle address updates for both natural persons and legal entities
-  so that the process supports the full client base.

-- As a PMS system,
-  I want to flag whether an address change is due to cross-border movement
-  so that the bank can re-evaluate tax status, residency, or regulatory risk if necessary.

 ### Stakeholder: Bank

 - As a bank,